janghana/janghana/README.md

 - 👋 Hi all, I’m Jang Han.
 - 💻 19th grader in the Department of Computer Convergence at Chungnam National University.
-- 📫 Please be advised that how to reach me is send a email at "han001112@icloud.com".

 ✨ Special ✨
 - 🌱 learning Python Algorithm.
 (2022.11.16 ~)